You are browsing unreleased documentation. See the latest documentation here.

 .

-Moreover, Kong Mesh provides experimental integration with OpenTelemetry:
+Moreover, Kong Mesh provides integration with OpenTelemetry:

 - Each proxy can publish its metrics to OpenTelemetry collector.